benschaf/flash-cli/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Flash-CLI is a Python-based command-line vocabulary training application that seamlessly integrates with Google Sheets.
-Enhance your language skills, track progress, and master new words—all from your terminal.
+Flash-CLI is a Python-based command-line flashcard application that seamlessly integrates with Google Sheets.
+Enhance your skills, compare your progress with everyone who used the app before, and master all kinds of flashcards — all from a Command Line Interface.

 [Link to google Spreadsheet](https://docs.google.com/spreadsheets/d/1hGXKTWDj8vrl2kdby4OqQysjKpAUj-r4rwd_002I7Vc/edit?usp=sharing)